Starting good habits isn't usually a problem. Making them stick can be more challenging. Why is that?

 Most likely this isn’t the first time you’ve attempted this goal.
 I find it can take me several attempts before I finally get a new habit to stick.
 So, when you tried before, what was working, what wasn’t?
 You may find that you just need to make a few adjustments.

-First, it’s important to be doing an activity that you like.
-If you hate doing it, at the first chance, you’re going to stop doing it and it'll be tough to start up again.
+One of the first things to consider is that it’s important to be doing an activity that you like.
+If you hate doing it you’re going to stop when you hit the first obstacle or the first temptation to not do it and it'll be tough to start up again.
 Also, if you don’t like doing it, that’s all you’ll think about when you try to motivate yourself to do it.
 It won’t seem worth it to you to keep spending the time, energy, and possibly money for something you don't even like.
 The goal will suddenly seem not so important anymore.
 So, make sure you find an activity you do enjoy.

 It's also important to make sure that the activity is working with you and not against you.
 You want to make sure that it fits into your schedule and isn't actually causing you more problems.
 For example, if you decided to exercise in the afternoon but that's the time you really have to pick up your kids from school, most likely this isn't going to work for you.
 It will cause you more stress instead of relieving it.